Welcome to the Employee Benefits Web Page for West Liberty University!

 You must enroll for health coverage during the calendar month you are hired or the following two calendar months.
 There is an “open enrollment” each fiscal year when you may choose to make changes to your coverage(s).
 Because you pay your premiums on a pre-tax basis, these enrollment periods are the only time you may make changes unless you experience a “qualifying event” as defined by the plan and the Internal Revenue Service.

 HEALTH/MEDICAL INSURANCE COVERAGE:

 All of your choices for coverage (as a State employee), are governed and controlled by the PEIA, or “Public Employee’s Insurance Agency” of the State of West Virginia.

-You may pick coverages ranging from our ”HMO” or managed care plans, to”preferred provider beneft” (or PPB) type plans.
+You may pick coverage ranging from our “HMO” or managed care plans, to”preferred provider benefit” (or PPB) type plans.
+You can view the PEIA Shoppers Guide to view coverage details and costs.
 The amount of premium you will pay is based on the following items: